orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*The thing to realize is that, opposite boundaries - extremes - are intricately connected.
-If your desire is to jump to some extreme.
-Going to the opposite extreme will make that much easier.
-If your desire is to cancel out an extreme and return to neutral ground - cancel it with its opposite.*
+*Opposite boundaries - extremes - are intricately connected.
+If your desire is to jump to some extreme: Go to the opposite extreme and jump from there.
+If your desire is to cancel out an extreme and return to neutral ground: cancel it with its opposite.*
 ***[], []***
 ***, 2XXX***